 The vendors who respond to your needs are given a rating as to how well they match your needs.
 You know immediately who is and is not a match.
 There is no messing around trying to figure out bias and risks.
 We give you the information you need to make a decision.
 Clean and clear.

-Choosing Olive as your digital transformation tool
+Choosing Olive - One tool for successful digital transformation

 Look, in all honesty, we worked in the software sales space long enough to understand two things.